dbc-utokyoiis/4mbench/README.md

 ## Database schema

-A DDL script is placed in the `ddl/` directory.
+A DDL script is placed in the `./ddl/` directory.

-## Test query (decision support queries)
+## Test queries (decision support queries)

-SQL scripts of the following test queries (m4Q.1 to m4Q.6) are placed in the `query/` directory.
+SQL scripts of the following test queries (m4Q.1 to m4Q.6) are placed in the `./query/` directory.

 - Production amount analysis (4mQ.1)
 - Equipment availability analysis (4mQ.2)